 Vomiting is the forceful ejection of the contents (such as food, fluids, or debris) of the stomach and upper small intestine.
 It is typically preceded by other signs, such as nausea, excessive drooling, retching, and forceful contractions of the abdominal muscles and the diaphragm.
-Vomiting can be caused by digestive system disease, kidney or liver failure, pancreatitis, nervous system disorders, and ingestion of irritating substances and poisons.
+Vomiting can be caused by many disorders, including digestive system disease, kidney or liver failure, pancreatitis, nervous system disorders, and ingestion of irritating substances and poisons.

 Short-term or even occasional vomiting is generally not associated with other abnormalities.
 Coughing or longterm, repeated vomiting may be associated with weakness, lethargy, weight loss, dehydration, and electrolyte (salt) imbalance.
 Whenever possible, vomiting is controlled by identifying and eliminating the cause, while allowing the digestive system time to recover.

 When a dog has been vomiting for only a short time (less than 3 to 4 days) and no other signs are present, your veterinarian’s examination may include a detailed history (including questions about your pet’s possible access to garbage or poisons), a physical examination (including the abdomen), examination of the mouth, and a rectal examination (checking for evidence of blood or eating inappropriate items).
 X-rays are also appropriate for most vomiting dogs because they can help identify life-threatening diseases, such as an ingested foreign object.
 Blood, urine, and fecal tests may also be appropriate.
 If nothing of significance is found, treatment to relieve signs may be all that is needed.